Million Voices Against Corruption, President Chen Must Go: Preparations

 On 10 August 2006, Shih Ming-te began to plan the "Million Voices against Corruption, President Chen Must Go" campaign.
 Shih offered to lead the Taiwanese people in street demonstrations if he were able to raise at least 100,000,000 New Taiwan Dollars (NTD) in fundraising for his campaign.

 In the meantime the Pan-Green supporters criticized the actions of Shih Ming-Te.
 Initially they recovered letters from his past begging the government for mercy when he was a political prisoner, but such tactics were widely seen as unseemly.
-More effective was the fact that Shih, supposedly battling against corruption, had personal connections to former Tuntex Group chairman Chen Yu-hao, one of the island's most famous embezzlers, a connection that Shih boasts of.
+More effective was that Shih, supposedly battling against corruption, had personal connections to former Tuntex Group chairman Chen Yu-hao, one of the island's most famous embezzlers, a connection that Shih boasts of.
 Chen Yu-hao is widely known to be strongly opposed to President Chen.
 The Greens also raised questions about Shih's own finances, and made allegations that Shih was a tool of the People's Republic of China.
 Security agencies found no connections, however.

 Shih Ming-te called for various prominent Taiwanese (Republic of China) politicians to join in demonstrating for the resignation of Chen Shui-bian.
 However, although the demonstration was attended by all the major Blue politicians, no prominent Green politicians appeared.